averstuyf/av-tool-report-peripheral-battery/README.md

 ## Todo

 - [x] Move scheduling from cron to launchd
+- [x] Only report when battery status changed
 - [ ] Make script self-updating on run
 - [ ] Move todo to GitHub project boards